Worcester, Massachusetts: History

 In 1831, Ichabod Washburn opened the Washburn & Moen Company.
 The company would become the largest wire manufacturing in the country and Washburn became one of the leading industrial and philanthropic figures in the city.

-Worcester would become a center of machinery, wire products and power looms and boasted large manufacturers, including Washburn & Moen, Wyman-Gordon Company, American Steel & Wire, Morgan Construction and the Norton Company.
+Worcester became a center of machinery, wire products and power looms and boasted large manufacturers, including Washburn & Moen, Wyman-Gordon Company, American Steel & Wire, Morgan Construction and the Norton Company.
 In 1908, the Royal Worcester Corset Company was the largest employer of women in the United States.

 Worcester would also claim many inventions and firsts.
 New England Candlepin bowling was invented in Worcester by Justin White in 1879.
 Esther Howland began the first line of Valentine's Day cards from her Worcester home in 1847.
 Loring Coes invented the first monkey wrench and Russell Hawes created the first envelope folding machine.
 On June 12, 1880, Lee Richmond pitched the first perfect game in Major league baseball history for the Worcester Ruby Legs at the Worcester Agricultural Fairgrounds.
 The first three-decker homes were built by Francis Gallagher (1830–1911) in Worcester.

 Urban changes and recovery

 After World War II, Worcester began to fall into decline as the city lost its manufacturing base to cheaper alternatives across the country and overseas.
 Worcester felt the national trends of movement away from historic urban centers.
 The city's population dropped over 20% from 1950 to 1980.
-In the mid-20th century large urban renewal projects were undertaken to try to reverse the city's decline.
+In the mid-20th century, large urban renewal projects were undertaken to try to reverse the city's decline.
 A huge area of downtown Worcester was demolished for new office towers and the 1,000,000 sqft Worcester Center Galleria shopping mall.
-After only 30 years the Galleria would lose most of its major tenants and its appeal to more suburban shopping malls around Worcester County.
+After 30 years, the Galleria would lose most of its major tenants and its appeal to more suburban shopping malls around Worcester County.

-On June 9, 1953, an F4 tornado touched down in Petersham, Massachusetts, northwest of Worcester.
+On June 9, 1953, an F4 tornado touched down in Petersham, northwest of Worcester.
 The tornado tore through 48 mi of Worcester County including a large area of the city of Worcester.
 The tornado left massive destruction and killed 94 people.
 The Worcester tornado would be the deadliest tornado ever to hit Massachusetts.
-Debris from the tornado landed as far away as Dedham, Massachusetts.
+Debris from the tornado landed as far away as Dedham.

 In the 1960s, Interstate 290 was built right through the center of Worcester, permanently dividing the city.
 In 1963, Worcester native Harvey Ball introduced the iconic yellow smiley face to American culture.

 In the late 20th century, Worcester's economy began to recover as the city expanded into biotechnology and healthcare fields.
 The UMass Medical School has become a leader in biomedical research and the Massachusetts Biotechnology Research Park has become a center of medical research and development.
 Worcester hospitals Saint Vincent Hospital and UMass Memorial Health Care have become two of the largest employers in the city.
-Worcester's many colleges, including the College of the Holy Cross, Worcester Polytechnic Institute, Clark University, UMass Medical School, Assumption University, MCPHS University, and Worcester State University, attract many students to the area and help drive the new economy.
+Worcester's many colleges, including the Quinsigamond Community College, College of the Holy Cross, Worcester Polytechnic Institute, Clark University, UMass Medical School, Assumption University, Massachusetts College of Pharmacy and Health Sciences, and Worcester State University, attract many students to the area and help drive the new economy.